 Recreation spaces in War Memorial Hall will operate as normal for fall 2019 and will close at the conclusion of fall semester.
 Schiffert Health Center and Cook Counseling Center will remain unaffected during the 2019-20 academic year, as work in McComas Hall will not begin until late spring of 2020.

-It is expected War Memorial Hall will be offline approximately 18-24 months, and reopen in the fall of 2021.
+It is expected War Memorial Hall will be offline approximately 18-24 months.
 To reduce the impact of the renovation project on the campus community, several steps will be taken — including setting up a temporary covered gym at the tennis courts on Beamer Way and extending the hours of operation at McComas — to deliver recreational and fitness programs while the facility is offline.

 The campus community is encouraged to join the War Renovations Google Group to stay up-to-date on the latest project advancements.

-Construction will begin soon on a tension fabric structure at the South Rec Tennis courts along Beamer Way.
-The 40,000-square-foot dome-like facility will include six courts for basketball, volleyball, indoor soccer, and other court-based activities along with student organization reservations.
+The 40,000-square-foot dome-like facility includes six courts for basketball, volleyball, indoor soccer, and other court-based activities along with student organization reservations.
 Providing space for sport clubs, martial arts, and intramural sports will ensure that McComas Hall’s courts remain open for patrons’ pick-up play.
 Learn more about Rec Sports' offerings.

 Temporary structure video (click to play)